fairmath/fherma-challenges/gelu-function/description.md

 ## Dataset

 - **Input data** is a 4096-dimensional vector, randomly generated within the range [-7, 7] and normally distributed.
+You can find an example [here](https://github.com/fairmath/fherma-challenges/blob/main/gelu-function/data/data.csv)
 - **Submissions** will be validated on a non-provided testing dataset.

 ## Encoding technique